Noor696/Pizza-delivery-RestAPI-Django/README.md

 **Dockerfile** : to build docker image, the data inside it same for all django application.

 **docker-compose.yml** : responsible to create the container

+* the developer use postgres insted of sqlite -> sqlite : use for small and medium project, the postgres usually uses

+* the command to convert from sqlite to postgres:

+> pip install psycopg2-binary

+* to migrate the data base from sqlite to postgres:

+> docker-compose run web python manage.py migrate

+> docker-compose run web python manage.py createsuperuser